 Create, execute, and monitor for success!

 One last note….sometimes it’s difficult to look inward to evaluate your company or to remain a neutral party as ideas, strengths, and weaknesses are discussed.
-A business coach is trained for these functions and can help you with these steps —or can lead the entire strategic planning process.
+A business coach is trained for these functions and can help facilitate.

 Melissa Marsh, SPHR, SHRM-SCP, is a human resources consultant and founder of HRinDemand, a human resources company in Reno, NV, offering expert guidance and easy-to-use tools to help small businesses with employment regulations, compliance, employee relations, and company growth.
 Subscribe to HR Tips for more human resources news and tips.